phaserjs/phaser/README.md

 * Device.getUserMedia boolean added, useful if you need access to the webcam or microphone.
 * Math.removeRandom allows you to remove (and return) a random object from an array.
+* ArcadePhysics.World now has a checkCollision object which can be used to toggle collision against the 4 walls of its bounds.

 TODO: